MannyBinning/sports-zone/README.md

 If the user is also an admin and logged in as an admin then they will have access to conduct any works that are needed for the website.
 Those works could be adding new products to the website or changing specific pricing for products.

+At the end of every page their has been a Footer added for the user to select any social media link they'd like to visit for more information regarding the company.

 <div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>

 # User Stories